 - A parent with psoriasis.

-Juvenile ankylosing spondylitis, reactive arthritis, and inflammatory bowel disease associated arthritis but that are traditionally thought of as juvenile spondyloarthritis [These are not accounted for in the ILAR classification]
+Juvenile ankylosing spondylitis, reactive arthritis, and inflammatory-bowel-disease-associated arthritis but that are traditionally thought of as juvenile spondyloarthritis [These are not accounted for in the ILAR classification]

 Clinical Manifestations of Juvenile Spondyloarthritis

-The joints involved mainly and typically are of lower limb.
+The joints involved mainly and typically are of the lower limb.
 The joints show an asymmetric involvement.
 The presence of hip arthritis and arthritis of the small joints of the midfoot are highly suggestive of the diagnosis.

 The clinical course of the arthritis is variable from a single episode of monoarthritis that resolves to the development of a destructive symmetric polyarthritis with joint destruction.

 Eye pain can occur due to acute anterior uveitis in about 25% of the cases.
-Cardiac involvement like conduction disease, valvular disease and pulmonary involvement are less common.
+Cardiac involvement like conduction disease, valvular disease, and pulmonary involvement are less common.

 The definitive diagnosis is still made using the modified New York criteria.
 It relies on X-ray findings of sacroiliitis by plain radiography.
-But X-ray changes appear quite late after the the first symptoms appear.
+But X-ray changes appear quite late after the first symptoms appear.

-MRI has increased sensitivity for sacroilitis.
+MRI has increased sensitivity for sacroiliitis.

 Management and Treatment

 Methotrexate and sulfasalazine are two commonly used drugs that have established efficacy for peripheral arthritis in children.
-Another drug that has recently been added is anti-tumor necrosis factor (anti-TNF) medications .
+Another drug that has recently been added is anti-tumor necrosis factor (anti-TNF) medications.